Corporate governance: Practical insights

 This course has been registered with the Institute of Directors of South Africa (IoDSA) and entitles you to 15 CPD points on completion.

-A certificate of attendance from UCT will be issued to those who attend all three days of the course.
+A certificate of attendance from UCT will be issued to those who attend the entire course.

 How to sign up